-Unfortunately, human beings have irrevocably upset the balance of nature and, as a result, according to the Earth Day Network, the world is facing the greatest rate of extinction since we lost the dinosaurs more than 60 million years ago.
+Unfortunately, human beings have irrevocably upset the balance of nature and, as a result, according to the Earth Day Network, our world is facing the greatest rate of extinction since we lost the dinosaurs more than 60 million years ago.

-The unprecedented global destruction and rapid reduction of plant and wildlife populations are directly linked to causes driven by human activity: deforestation, habitat loss, trafficking and poaching, unsustainable agriculture, pollution and pesticides – to name a few.
+Unprecedented global destruction and rapid reduction of plant and wildlife populations are directly linked to causes driven by human activity: deforestation, habitat loss, trafficking and poaching, unsustainable agriculture, pollution and pesticides – to name a few.
 The impacts are far-reaching.

 These gases are measured by how much heat is trapped in the atmosphere up to a specific time horizon, relative to carbon dioxide called: Global warming potential (GWP).
 The aggregated greenhouse gas emissions are expressed in units of CO2 equivalents.